Amir D. Aczel

 How many books has Amir D. Aczel written?

-Amir D. Aczel has written 21 books.
-All of their books are in the Non-Fiction Books.
+Amir D. Aczel has written 22 books.
+All of his books are Non-Fiction Books.

 Have a Question?